Piusgit/AutomaticIPv4-Calculator/README.md

 ### Method II: Runnning/Reusing the cloned repository

-1. Make a fresh file named **.env** and copy-paste the following in:
+1. Make a fresh file named **.env** and copy-paste the following snippet in:
 ```
 SENDER_EMAIL= "your_email@gmail.com"
 RECEIVER_EMAIL = "your_email@gmail.com"